MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ## Generate a test crash

 App Center Crashes provides you with an API to generate a test crash for easy testing of the SDK.
 This API checks for debug vs release configurations.
 So you can only use it when debugging as it won't work for release apps.

+> [!NOTE]
+> On Android, Unity catches all exceptions and the app continues running, there is currently a known bug in Unity that prevents a forced crash on Android app.
+This does not apply to iOS applications.

 ```csharp
 Crashes.GenerateTestCrash();